lsst-dm/dm_dev_guide/tools/git_lfs.rst

    **Working with GitHub Two Factor Authentication**

    If you have `GitHub's two-factor authentication <https://help.github.com/articles/about-two-factor-authentication/>`_ enabled, use a personal access token instead of a password.
-   You can set up a personal token at https://github.com/settings/tokens.
+   You can set up a personal token at https://github.com/settings/tokens with ``read:org`` permissions.

 .. _git-lfs-using: